TNTurnerLab/PYRUS/README.md

       * Add -d {/path/to/directory} and -i {COLORNAME} to change the initial -f file line color when plotting against all bed files in directory.

           * ex :  -f qm.bed -c chr.bed -d /path/to/directory -i green
+       * Add -d {/path/to/directory} and -p {PATTERN} to grab only files with the inpputed ending inside directoru to be used in plot.

+          * ex :  -f qm.bed -c chr.bed -d /path/to/directory -i green -p .bed.gz

        * Add -a {AnnotationBedFile.bed} to add an annotation track to all plots.